AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-about.md

   </tr>
   <tr>
    <td colname="col1"> <p>Horizontal swipe or flick </p> </td>
    <td colname="col2"> <p> Scrolls through the list of swatches in the swatch bar. </p> <p> If the image is in a reset state and the <span class="codeph"> frametransition </span> parameter is set to slide, the asset is changed with the slide animation.
-For other <span class="codeph"> frametransition </span> modes the gesture performs native page scrolling. </p> <p> If the image is zoomed in, it moves the image horizontally.
+For other <span class="codeph"> frametransition </span> modes, the gesture performs native page scrolling. </p> <p> If the image is zoomed in, it moves the image horizontally.
 If image is moved to the view edge and a swipe is performed in the same direction, the gesture performs native page scrolling. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Vertical swipe </p> </td>